pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 ---

 Why we still need to use the Metropolis acceptance criterion?
 Intuitively, because we can think of HMC as a Metropolis-Hasting algorithm with a better proposal method.
-But a further numerical justification is that the accept-reject steps correct for errors introduced by the numerical simulation of the Hamiltonian equations.
+But a further numerical justification is that the accept-reject steps help correct for errors introduced by the numerical simulation of the Hamiltonian equations.

 ### Additional points about HMC
 - HMC is fast and efficient when it works